 The equivalent income approach involves a special kind of the collections of nested equivalent sets that are used in the egalitarian-equivalent approach.
+Other options exist and appear no less reasonable.
 Instead of fixing the non-income variables at a reference level, one could make them vary from one set B{λ} to the other along a progression path in which quality of life and income would grow simultaneously.